 High School Departments

 At Pathways, we use a department model within our high school program to assure that students receive instruction from highly qualified instructors.
-One single subject credentialed teacher is appointed as the Department Chair and, in conjunction with the Academic Program Director, these Department Chairs help to oversee the implementation of our a-g courses across the school.
+One single subject credentialed teacher is appointed as the Department Chair and these Department Chairs teach our a-g courses across the school.
 The Chairs partner with their colleagues in other regions of the school to validate that there is continuity and rigor within our academic program.
-Some years, the Chairs will host online advising sessions for students who are not attending a regional learning center or office class.
-For more information on online advising options, please see regional class schedules found under the "locations" tab.

 English Department Chair: Tammy Dier, [email protected]